 The unrest has stoked fears of a repeat of 2012, when sectarian violence which ripped through Rakhine left more than 100 people dead and displaced tens of thousands.

-Police in the capital Naypyidaw confirmed the attack and said multiple weapons were seized by the attackers.
+Police in the capital Naypyidaw confirmed the attack and said a number of weapons were seized by the attackers.

 Rakhine has been effectively split on religious grounds since bouts of communal violence tore through the state in 2012, killing scores and forcing tens of thousands to flee.